brunohs1993/Nanokappa/README.md

 ![](/readme_fig/logo_white.png#gh-light-mode-only)
 ![](/readme_fig/logo_black.png#gh-dark-mode-only)

-# What is nano-$\kappa$?
+# What is Nano-k?

-Nano-$\kappa$ is a Python code for phonon transport simulation.
+Nano-k is a Python code for phonon transport simulation.
 It allows to estimate the transport of heat in a given material by importing its properties derived from ab-initio calculations.
 It is possible to use standard geometries or import external ones.

 # Setting the environment

-It is recommended to run nano-$\kappa$ using a Conda environment.
-Firstly, install Anaconda on your computer (https://www.anaconda.com/).
+It is recommended to run nano-k using a Conda environment.
+Firstly, install [Anaconda](https://www.anaconda.com/) on your computer.

 Next, clone this repository or download its files to the desired folder.